erluzi/utilsofweb/docs/toknow.md

 - install the dependencies with bundler by running bundle install

 ### commands
+- serve your project to localhost:4000
 ```
-serve your project to localhost:4000
+bundle install
 bundle exec jekyll serve
 ```